-The first thing you should always do when you get into the driver’s seat of any car is to make sure your vehicle is safe to drive by using what is known as “The cockpit drill”.
-This involves ensuring you can reach all the controls comfortably, that you can see out of your mirrors, and a number of other checks that can be usefully remembered with the acronym DHSSSM, as outlined below.
+The first thing you should do when you get into the driver’s seat is to make sure your vehicle is safe to drive.
+You can do this by using a method called “The cockpit drill”.
+This involves ensuring you can reach all the controls comfortably and you can see out of your mirrors.
+It also involves a number of other checks that can be usefully remembered with the acronym DHSSSM.
+This is outlined below.

 D – Doors

-Although this seems obvious, you need to make sure all the doors are shut (including the boot) or they could open when you’re driving along.
-Most cars will have a light near the speedometer or a beeping sound that will come on when you turn on your car if a door is open.
+Although this seems obvious, you need to make sure all the doors are shut.
+This includes the boot.
+If they aren’t closed properly, they could open while driving.
+Most cars will have a light near the speedometer indicating an open door.
+Other vehicles may make a beeping sound if a door is open after the car is switched on.

 H – Handbrake